TayyabManan/GIS-Portfolio/content/projects/ev-analysis.md

 date: "2024-11-20"
 ---

-# Electric Vehich Suitability Analysis
+# Electric Vehicle Suitability Analysis

 ## Overview
 A comprehensive spatial analysis project focused on Electric Vehicle (EV) infrastructure, adoption patterns, and related socio-economic factors using Geographic Information Systems (GIS).
 This project combines demographic, economic, infrastructure, and satellite data to provide insights into EV accessibility and adoption patterns in Lahore.